Taxonomy

 Habitat

-Pycnandra fastuosa is found in humid forests on ultramafic substrates at an altitudinal range 200-1500 m asl.
-It has even been able to colonise small pockets of ultramafic soil north of Farino.
+Pycnandra fastuosa is found in humid forests on ultramafic substrate at an altitudinal range 200-1,500 m asl.

 Threats